WHYSHYAMSUNDERKUMAR/hotel-management-system-java/README.md

 The source code is not available as the project was developed during academic coursework.
 This repository contains complete project documentation and design.

 ## 👨‍💻 Author
-Shyam Sunder Kumar & Team Member
+Shyam Sunder Kumar, Chandani Kumari & Team Member